 This non-steroidal prescription medication earns praise from pet owners and pet care professionals for calming skin allergy symptoms and causing fewer side effects than other commonly prescribed allergy medications.
 Relieves symptoms quickly.
 Well-tolerated by most pets.

 Not for young puppies or dogs with major infections.
-Although rare, stomach upset is possible, but tends to fade with repeated dosages.
+Although rare, stomach upset is possible, but tends to fade.

 Calms coughing and soothes throat irritation caused by allergies to pollutants.
 Also reduces inflammation, so may be effective at soothing itching skin in some dogs with skin allergies.
 Small pills are easy to hide in food.

-Contains Prednisolone, a steroid that may cause side affects including elevated blood pressure, weight gain, frequent urination and thirst.
+Contains Prednisolone, a steroid that may cause side effects including elevated blood pressure, weight gain, frequent urination, and thirst.
 Isn't recommended for dogs with some health conditions.